melpa/melpa/README.md

   ```

   Note that elisp in subdirectories is never included by default, so
-  you might find it convenient to keep your package's elisp in the
+  you might find it convenient to keep your package's Emacs Lisp
-  root of your repository, and separate auxiliary files such as tests
+  libraries in the root of your repository, and separate auxiliary
-  into subdirectories to keep packaging simple.
+  files such as tests into subdirectories to keep packaging simple.

   The elements of the `:files` list are glob-expanded and processed
   from left to right to make a list of paths that will be copied into